uiceds/project-team-all-right/manuscript.md

 Overall, Random Forest is recommended as the best model due to its ability to handle complex data relationships, whereas simpler models like Linear Regression and K-Means offer interpretable and competitive alternatives for less complex tasks.

+## Research Question Analysis

+__Wind Speed:__ During the data analysis and predictive modeling, wind speed consistently showed a strong positive correlation with LV Active Power generation.

+1. In the Linear Regression model, the coefficient for wind speed was the largest among the preditors, which indicating its dominant impact in power generation.
+2. In Random Forest and Decision Tree models, they also highlighted wind speed as the most important feature during feature importance analysis.

+__Wind Direction:__ Compared with wind speed, wind direction’s contribution was smaller but noticeable.

+1. Feature importance from Random Forest and Decision Tree models: the wind direction was ranked behind wind speed.
+2. Based on the data analysis and predictive modeling, the slight but consistent impact of wind direction reflects how turbine alignment with the incoming wind flow affects the power output.
+Turbines operate optimally in directions 0° to 60° range and 300° to 360° range.

+## Analysis Conclusion

+The findings show that wind speed is the most important predictor, accounting for the majority of power output variation.
+Wind direction, on the other hand, provides important context by taking turbine alignment-related efficiency changes into consideration.
+These insights are consistent across both linear and non-linear models, supported by feature importance rankings, improved accuracy with polynomial terms, and observed trends in data analysis and prediction models.